bblais/bblais.github.io-src/content/articles/religion/Fine Tuning - Probability.md

 Title: Fine Tuning
-subtitle: A Bayesian Approach
+subtitle: -- A Bayesian Approach (Part 2 of 2)
+date: Sep 7, 2023
 status: draft
 tags: statistics, Bayesian
 image: jon-flobrant-_r19nfvS3wY-unsplash 1.jpg

 In a [previous post]({filename}../religion/Fine Tuning - Not convincing.md) I outline the fine tuning argument, and some of the reasons I find it unconvincing.
-In this post I walk through the same material but use probability theory to describe it.
+In this post I walk through the same material but use probability theory to describe it, translating the math to pictures wherever I can.
 In some cases I think this approach makes the argument clearer, perhaps in other cases it make it more opaque -- your mileage may vary.
 At any rate, it should help a reader go through some of Luke Barnes's work like [*"A Reasonable Little Question: A Formulation of the Fine-Tuning Argument"*](https://quod.lib.umich.edu/e/ergo/12405314.0006.042/--reasonable-little-question-a-formulation-of-the-fine-tuning?rgn=main;view=fulltext) which I read after doing the work for this post.

 ## The setup